ashmag00/ARPGMaker/README.md

 ## Build and Run
 NOTE: Requires Python 3.7

-To build the ARPGMaker module:
+1. Build the ARPGMaker module:
 ```
 $ make build
 ```
+2. Update the Makefile to point to your `game.py`

-To run the game:
+3. Run the game:
 ```
 $ make run
 ```